-Note • If a component that you want to explore is not available with the keyword search, try the URL or forge search.
-If you are still unable to locate the component, the component might not exist in the Code Insight data library.
+Note • If a component that you want to explore is not available with the keyword search, try the URL, forge, or component ID search.
+If you are still unable to locate the component, the component might not exist in the Code Insight Data Library nor be saved as a custom component.